wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 ## C string

-A long-standing common pitfall of Fortran/C interaction has been with character strings.
-The original Fortran strings is a fixed-size character array; if the provided string is shorter than the fixed size the string has trailing blanks.
+A long-standing difficulty with Fortran/C interaction has been the two languages' representation of character strings.
+The size of a C string is determined by counting the number of characters until a null terminator `\0` is encountered.
+Shortening a string requires simply placing the null terminator earlier in the storage space.
+In contrast,
+the historical Fortran string is a character array sized at compile
+time: representing a smaller string at run time is done by filling the storage with trailing blanks.
 The Fortran intrinsic `LEN_TRIM` returns the length of a string without trailing blanks, and the `TRIM` function is used if necessary to return a string with those trailing blanks removed.
 Of course, this definition of a